Minimum Contribution Sample Clauses

 Minimum Contribution.
 You may invest with the minimum investment requirements, which is $15 per paycheck.

 Minimum Contribution.
 Notwithstanding Article IV, as of the last day of each Top-Heavy Year, the Employer will make, for each Participant: (i) the contributions it otherwise would have made under the Plan for such Top-Heavy Year; or, if greater, (ii) contributions for such Top-Heavy Year that, when added to the contributions made by the Employer for such Participant (and any forfeitures allocated to his or her Accounts) for such Top-Heavy Year under all other defined contribution plans of any Commonly Controlled Entity, aggregate three percent (3%) of his or her Annual Compensation; provided, that the Plan will meet the requirements of this subsection (a) without taking into account Pre-Tax Contributions or other employer contributions attributable to a salary reduction or similar arrangements.
 Employer matching contributions shall be taken into account for purposes of satisfying the minimum contribution requirements of Section 416(c)(2) of the Code and the Plan.
 The preceding sentence shall apply with respect to matching contributions under the Plan or, if the Plan provides that the minimum contribution requirement shall be met in another plan, such other plan.
-Employer matching contributions that are used to satisfy the minimum contribution requirements shall be treated as matching contributions for purposes of the actual contribution percentage test and other requirements of Section 401(m) of the Code.
+Employer matching contributions that are used to satisfy the minimum contribution requirements shall be treated as matching contributions for purposes of the actual contribution percentage test and other requirements of Section 401(m) of the Code, with respect to Employees other than Key Employees.

 Minimum Contribution.
 Notwithstanding any other provision in the Employer's Plan, for any Plan Year in which the Plan is Top-Heavy or Super Top-Heavy, the aggregate Employer contributions and forfeitures allocated on behalf of any Participant (without regard to any Social Security contribution) under this Plan and any other Defined Contribution Plan of the Employer shall be lesser of 3% of such Participant's Compensation or the largest percentage of Employer contributions and forfeitures, as a percentage of the Key Employee's annual Compensation allocated on behalf of any Key Employee for that year.
 Each Participant who is employed by the Employer on the last day of the Plan Year shall be entitled to receive an allocation of the Employer's minimum contribution for such Plan Year.
 The minimum allocation applies even though under other Plan provisions the Participant would not otherwise be entitled to receive an allocation, or would have received a lesser allocation for the year because the Participant fails to make Mandatory Contributions to the Plan, the Participant's Compensation is less than a stated amount, or the Participant fails to complete 1,000 Hours of Service (or such lesser number designated by the Employer in the Adoption Agreement) during the Plan Year.
 A Paired profit-sharing plan designated to provide the minimum Top-Heavy contribution must do so regardless of profits.
 An Employer may make the minimum Top-Heavy contribution available to all Participants or just non-Key Employees.